google/error-prone/docs/bugpattern/MissingFail.md

-When testing for exceptions in junit, it is easy to forget the call to `fail()`:
+When testing for exceptions in JUnit, it is easy to forget the call to `fail()`:

 ```java
 try {